-3. Lack of Dual Authorized Signatures
+3. Lack of Dual Signatures

-The APA obtained the monthly statements for the Township's bank accounts from its fiscal year 2022 audit waiver request.
-From those statements, the APA noted that 54 Township checks written during the examination period contained only one signature.
-Additionally, it was noted that the individuals signing the checks from the Township's Library bank account are not members of the Township Board.
-Examples of such checks are shown below.
+The APA obtained the monthly statements for the Township's bank accounts from its fiscal year 2023 audit waiver request.
+From those statements, the APA noted that eight Township checks written during the examination period contained only one signature.
+An example of such checks is shown below.

-Check 5258 Amount \$1,371.75 On 6/17/2022
+Check 5349 Amount \$1,728,74 On 5/05/2023